git/git.github.io/rev_news/drafts/edition-29.md

 Hamano (the Git maintainer) commented and agreed that the patch series would improve things at least from a code readability point of view.

-There was even hope expressed that it could in the end bring the following benefits:
+There was even hope expressed that it could in the end yield the following benefits:

-* enabling of threading
+* enable threading
-* submodules do not need to spawn processes
+* implement submodules without the need to spawn processes
-* developer velocity going up by having less global state
+* increase developer velocity by diminishing the number of global states
-* avoiding really ugly hacks such as save_env_before_alias()
+* avoid really ugly hacks such as `save_env_before_alias()`
-* improving libgit.a to possibly make it compete with libgit2
+* improve libgit.a to possibly make it compete with libgit2

 Following the above reaction from his RFC patch series, Brandon started the improved non RFC patch series with: